72 items found in 9 pages

 Embedding writing and research skills within a module

-Dr Pip Bennett, Lecturer (Teaching) Education Studies discusses (IOE - Education, Practice & Society) discusses embedding writing and research skills within modules.
+Dr Pip Bennett, Lecturer (Teaching) Education Studies (IOE - Education, Practice & Society) discusses embedding writing and research skills within modules.

 10/18/2024